dannymuchoki/RecordsMaster/readme.md

 I made RecordsMaster because I could not find anything on the market that met the records room's needs.
 I made the code public so that others who have similar challenges can reuse it for their purposes.
 This is partially a learning experience for me, and the best way to learn is to just go for it.

+This app was optimized for organizations that use Microsoft IIS servers, which is usually public service organizations.
+It should be possible to make this into a docker file or deploy it to the cloud.

+# Overall setup steps:
+1. Rename appsettings-prod.json to appsettings.json.
+Replace the placeholder email address values, and modify the account signup regular expression.
+2. (Optional) create a 'file.csv' using the original_data_template.csv for the data you want to migrate at initial setup.
+3. (Optional) use a backup checkout history by renaming it 'checkout_history_backup.csv' at initial setup.
+4. Choose a development environment (Development or Production).
+4. Run the migrations.
+5. Build the application.
+6. Run the application.

 # Before anything, rename 'appsettings-prod.json' to 'appsettings.json'
 0. Rename 'appsettings-prod.json' to 'appsettings.json' - this is a template appsettings file.
+The app won't run without this step.
+This step exists to make sure the user reads the instructions 🙂
 1. Modify the default admin and user email addresses in the 'UserSeedData' key in appsettings.
-2. Add the email boxes you'd like to use in appsettings.
+2. Add the email boxes you'd like to use in appsettings for notifications or test users.
 3. The default admin user in appsettings under the "AdminEmail" key is referenced in the UserRoles.cshtml view.
 This is done to avoid accidentally self-nerfing the admin user.
 This user will see "this user's permissions cannot be modified".
 4. You will need to enter an SMTP server in appsettings for email to work.
 SMTP uses MailKit.
+5. You can specify users to exclude in the "ExcludedUsers" list.
+Why is this useful?
+If people leave the organization, you can remove their permissions in the Manage Users view.
+If you put them in the ExcludedUsers list, they won't show up in the Manage Users view at all.
+It just keeps the view neat.
+6. The AccountSignupRegex enforces a firstname.lastname@example.com rule for user signups.
+You can disable this entirely if you want in AccountController.ccs, and make sure you modify the Register view form.
+The view has instructions on which elements of the form to disable.
+For a crash course on regex (i.e. regular expressions) [check out the Wikipedia article](https://en.wikipedia.org/wiki/Regular_expression) and experiment on [regex101](https://regex101.com/).

-# Appsettings holds most of the configurations you need to change.
+## Appsettings holds most of the configurations you need to change.
-You can use it to set up the admin users, mailboxes, how many pages the List view should have, and the database credentials.
+You can use it to set up the admin users, mailboxes, how many pages the List view should have, and the (I highly discourage this!) database credentials.

 .NET supports having a Production appsettings (appsettings.Production.json) and a Development appsettings (appsettings.Development.json).
 I didn't do that here because the only environmental difference in RecordsMaster is the database.